-- 18. Ticketmaster distributes tickets for live entertainment events to the general public on behalf of its clients, who are venues, promoters, entertainers and sports franchises.
+17. Ticketmaster distributes tickets for live entertainment events to the general public on behalf of its clients, who are venues, promoters, entertainers and sports franchises.
 Ticketmaster sells tickets via telephone call centers, Ticketmaster's website, www.ticketmaster.com, and its mobile app.
-Ticketmaster spends substantial time, energy and resources attempting to ensure that its website and mobile app are current, accurate, and easy to use for the benefit of its clients and the public. - 19.
-Demand for tickets sold through Ticketmaster, including via ticketmaster.com and the mobile app, often exceeds the supply of tickets available for purchase.
+Ticketmaster spends substantial time, energy and resources attempting to ensure that its website and mobile app are current, accurate, and easy to use for the benefit of its clients and the public.

+18. Demand for tickets sold through Ticketmaster, including via ticketmaster.com and the mobile app, often exceeds the supply of tickets available for purchase.
 Because Ticketmaster may only sell tickets that its clients release to Ticketmaster for sale, Ticketmaster cannot expand or adjust the supply of tickets to meet the demand.
 Moreover, Ticketmaster's clients generally set the price of the tickets sold through Ticketmaster and oftentimes set prices at below market rates.
+These factors can inspire intense competition among consumers to purchase tickets for events the moment that such tickets become available for sale on ticketmaster.com and the mobile app.